denisecase/hey-alexa-ccsc-cp/workshop-02.md

 ## Interaction - Many Intents

-2 Custom Intents
+We will create two custom intents (two basic tasks our skill can handle).

-- Next Intent  (asking about next game)
+1. Next Intent  (asking about next game)
-- Remaining Intent (asking about how many remain)
+2. Remaining Intent (asking about how many remain)

-Next Intent asks about the next event - utterances might include:
+The first, our custom "Next Intent" asks about the next event - utterances might include:

 - "When is the next home game?"
 - "When is the next away game?"